 Let's do a bit of a comparison.

 You've built a site which gets a constant stream of traffic.
-Maybe you've built a course or membership site which keeps getting return visitors.
+Maybe you've built a course or members site possibly using a WordPress membership site theme which keeps getting return visitors.

 Say your WordPress site gets 405,000 visitors on average per month and uses 45GB of bandwidth.
 Below are the plans you would need and the costs.

 - Kinsta (Business 1 Plan) - $100 a month

 - Flywheel (Requires Custom Plan) - Going to be much more than $100 a month